LightningDrop/SkateboardML/trickclassifier.md

 SEQUENCE_LENGTH = 40
 ```

-To start with this program you need to import the following modules from python.
-You will use tensorflow to build the model with its keras wrapper class.
-You will use the os module to find some of the video paths.
-You use cv2 to read in the images for processing.
-You will finally use tqdm to make a count the number of iterations the loop makes it through.
-We will also use LabelBinarizer to let us select which trick it is.
+To start with this program we import the following modules from python.
+We will use `tensorflow`'s `keras` to build the model.
+We will use the `os` module to find some of the video paths.
+We use `cv2` to read in the images for processing.
+Finally, we will use `tqdm` to count the number of iterations the loop makes it through.
+We will also use `LabelBinarizer` to encode the trick.

 ```python
 def frame_generator():